 Treatment Options for Sleep Deprivation

-The primary treatment of being sleep deprived is to increase total sleep time.
+The primary treatment of sleep deprivation is to increase total sleep time.
 Treating the cause of sleep deprivation is generally the solution to the problem.
 If a sleep disorder is interrupting sleep, the problem will need to be addressed in order to improve sleep duration and quality.
 Inadequate sleep hygiene or insufficient sleep is often a cause that needs to be addressed.

 How long can a person stay awake?

 In 1965, Randy Gardner stayed awake for 11 days as part of an experiment.

 If you are struggling with sleep deprivation symptoms, talk to your physician or sleep doctor about treatment options.